Skip to main content

 Blepharospasm

-A sterile needle (e.g., 30-33 gauge (0.3-0.2 mm diameter), 13 mm length) should be used in the intramuscular administration in the treatment of glabellar lines.
+Use a sterile needle [e.g., 30-33 gauge (0.3-0.2 mm diameter)], 13 mm length) for the intramuscular administration in the treatment of upper facial lines.

 Monitoring to Assess Effectiveness

-The median onset of XEOMIN treatment effect occurs within seven days after injection.
+The median onset of XEOMIN treatment effect occurs within two to seven days after injection.
 The typical duration of effect of each treatment is up to 12-16 weeks; however, the duration of effect may vary in individual patients.

 Frequently asked questions